 Resources

-Suburban and urban residents who want to prevent the use of lethal measures to resolve white-tailed deer conflicts in their community may access the following science-based position statements + resources from the Humane Society:
+Suburban and urban residents who want to prevent the use of lethal measures to resolve white-tailed deer conflicts in their community may access the following science-based position statements.

 Local governments should establish a comprehensive traffic safety plan for the reduction of deer related crashes by using applicable “Local Road Safety Plan” and “Community- Based Deer Management” concepts, and by primarily deploying nonlethal measures to reduce deer vehicle crashes before the use of the lethal reduction of a deer population.